-Armed with the group management plan (including Plan B's), leaders will have a well-considered approach to the visit.
+Armed with the group management plan (including contingency plans), leaders will have a well considered approach to the visit.
 However, the world is a dynamic place and management of safety 'on the ground' is key and appropriate skills and experience in leaders are called for.

-For many situations, the group management skills exercised within schools are suitable, particulally if the process is backed by a good planning process.
+For many situations, the group management skills exercised within schools are suitable, particularly if the process is backed by a good planning process.
 If the activity or circumstance is very 'technical' or outside a leader's experience, consideration should be given to recruiting expert help; this might be in the form of a local guide or instructor.

-It's recommended that you discuss the coming day's plans and possible variations before setting out.
+During a tour, it is recommended that leaders discuss the coming day's plans before setting out.
 Again, after you return, review the day and look forward to the next.
 These meetings can be short and informal and jotting down any changes on the management plan forms a useful and easy record of the decisions made.